 The MRBSC also has an astronaut program.
 Hazzaa Al-Mansoori became the first Emirati in space when he flew to the International Space Station (ISS) on a scientific mission in 2019.

-The Hope Probe will be launched from the Tanegashima Space Center in Japan.
+It launched from the Tanegashima Space Center in Japan.
 The same site was used for the KhalifaSat in 2018.

 The UAE has also launched missions from Kazakhstan, Russia, and India.